-The Community Standards Office is located in Veronica Hall, within the Residence Life suite.
+The Community Standards Office is located in the Campus Commons building on the first floor of the University Life suite.
 The office's primary function is to address all violations of the Student Code of Citizenship and/or University Policy in a fair and reasonable manner, while balancing both the students' and institution's rights and responsibilities.
 In accordance with Alvernia's Community Standards Mission, the office strives to create and support an environment where rigorous, caring, and inclusive learning communities thrive, while promoting good citizenship at Alvernia University.